mikeonslow/elm-workshop/part5/README.md

 We'll discuss decoders more in the next section, but for, now let's run:

-`elm-live Main.elm --output=static/js/elm.js --pushstate --open`
+`nom start`

 If things are working properly, we we'll see a massive wall of text with the data returned from the API

 This is where that little trick in `text (toString model)` in the `view` function becomes less valuable and the Elm debugger comes in handy.

-In the terminal where `elm-live` is running, let's hit `Ctrl+C` to step it from running and then, modify our command a bit:

-`elm-live Main.elm --output=static/js/elm.js --pushstate --open --debug`

-Adding the `--debug` flag here, recompiles the app with debug mode enabled.
+In this part, we've added the `--debug` flag to the Elm compile (`npm start` is running this automatically), which will compile the app with debug mode enabled.
 If this worked, you should see a small black UI at the bottom, right-hand side of your screen:

 ![Elm Debugger](static/images/elm-debugger.png)

 You can click "Explore History" to view details about your app as it runs:

 ![Elm Debugger](static/images/elm-debugger-expanded.png)

 Here we can see that our `update` function ran once and routed to the message `ApiResponse Ok ...` and we can see that the `portfolio` field in our `Model` populated with lists of `Category` and `Item` successfully.

 >One shortcoming of the Elm debugger is that it does not show the entire `Msg` passed in.
 We believe this will be addressed in the next release of the debugger but are not certain.